canada-ca/sign-in-canada_authenti-canada/en/maintenance.md

 ---
 # Upcoming Planned Maintenance

-## Wednesday October 25, 2023 9:00PM ET
+## Thursday July 25, 2024 9:00PM ET

 ### Environments Affected

 * Production
-* CATE

 ### Description

-The TBS Infrastructure team will be performing network maintenance which may result in Sign In Canada service instability and an inconsistent user experience for a period of 10 minutes during this timeframe.
+The TBS Infrastructure and Sign In Canada teams will be performing maintenance which may result in Sign In Canada service instability and an inconsistent user experience for a period of 10 minutes during this timeframe.